RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 The AMDGPU backend supports the following LLVM IR attributes.

     **AMDGPU LLVM IR Attributes**
 ============================================   =============================================================================================
  LLVM Attribute 	                         Description
 ============================================   =============================================================================================
-“amdgpu-flat-work-group-size”=”min,max” 	 Specify the minimum and maximum flat work group sizes that will be specified
+"amdgpu-flat-work-group-size"="min,max" 	 Specify the minimum and maximum flat work group sizes that will be specified
                                                  when the kernel is dispatched.
 Generated by the amdgpu_flat_work_group_size CLANG attribute.
-“amdgpu-implicitarg-num-bytes”=”n” 	         Number of kernel argument bytes to add to the kernel argument block size
+"amdgpu-implicitarg-num-bytes"="n" 	         Number of kernel argument bytes to add to the kernel argument block size
                                                  for the implicit arguments.
-This varies by OS and language “amdgpu-num-sgpr”=”n” 	                         Specifies the number of SGPRs to use.
+This varies by OS and language "amdgpu-num-sgpr"="n" 	                         Specifies the number of SGPRs to use.
 Generated by the amdgpu_num_sgpr CLANG attribute
-“amdgpu-num-vgpr”=”n” 	                         Specifies the number of VGPRs to use.
+"amdgpu-num-vgpr"="n" 	                         Specifies the number of VGPRs to use.
 Generated by the amdgpu_num_vgpr CLANG attribute
-“amdgpu-waves-per-eu”=”m,n” 	                 Specify the minimum and maximum number of waves per execution unit.
+"amdgpu-waves-per-eu"="m,n" 	                 Specify the minimum and maximum number of waves per execution unit.
-                                                 Generated by the amdgpu_waves_per_eu CLANG attribute “amdgpu-ieee” true/false.
-Specify whether the function expects the IEEE field of the mode register to
-                                                 be set on entry.
+                                                 Generated by the amdgpu_waves_per_eu CLANG attribute "amdgpu-ieee" true/false.
+Specify whether the function expects the IEEE field of the mode register to be set on entry.
 Overrides the default for the calling convention.
-“amdgpu-dx10-clamp” true/false.
+"amdgpu-dx10-clamp" true/false.
 Specify whether the function expects the DX10_CLAMP field of the mode
                                                  register to be set on entry.
 Overrides the default for the calling convention.
 ============================================   =============================================================================================